 Rachael Shimmin, Buckinghamshire County Council – Leader Advisor for Health and Social Care

-Anthony May, Nottinghamshire County Council – Lead Advisor for Industrial Strategy and Growth
+Anthony May, Nottinghamshire County Council – Lead Advisor for Economic Growth

-Anthony was appointed to the post of Chief Executive of Nottinghamshire County Council in April 2015 and is the Chair of the Association of County Chief Executives.
+Anthony was appointed to the post of Chief Executive of Nottinghamshire County Council in April 2015.

 Formerly the Corporate Director for Children, Families and Cultural Services, and Deputy Chief Executive, Anthony has substantial experience in delivering strategic improvements to meet local and national priorities.